Skin Cancer Myths and Facts

-Fact: Though the skin cancer death rates are lower than many other forms of cancer, more than 10,000 people lose their lives from skin cancer every year in the United States.
+Fact: More than 12,000 people are expected to lose their lives from melanoma and other nonepithelial skin cancers this year in the United States.
 Most deaths are due to melanoma, the most dangerous form of skin cancer.

 Myth: Skin cancer only affects Caucasian men and women and those with lighter skin.